antgroup/YASA-Engine/README.md

 [UAST](https://github.com/antgroup/YASA-UAST)（Unified Abstract Syntax Tree）is an intermediate representation structure for multi-language program analysis.
 The UAST-Parser parses code from different programming languages into a unified abstract syntax format.
 Through UAST, source code in different languages can be converted into a standardized tree structure, enabling unified analysis and processing across multiple languages.

 ### YASA-Engine: Unified multi-language Analysis Engine
 The unified multi-language analysis engine is the core component of a modern program analysis platform.
 It aims to achieve efficient and precise analysis of multiple programming languages through a unified analysis framework and methodology.
 Also, with the help of AI capabilities, it addresses issues such as broken chains in traditional program analysis and high adaptation costs for new scenarios.
-(The AI part is not yet open-sourced.)
+(The AI part is not open-sourced yet.)

-### YASA-UQL: Unified Declarative Rule Query Language (Not yet open-sourced)
+### YASA-UQL: Unified Declarative Rule Query Language (not open-sourced yet)
 Supports declarative unified query rule writing for multiple languages, compatible with CodeQL syntax, lowering the barrier to rule writing while unifying rule sets across languages.

-### YASA-MCP: Unified multi-language Program Analysis MCP (Not yet open-sourced)
+### YASA-MCP: Unified multi-language Program Analysis MCP (not open-sourced yet)
 Provides atomic analysis APIs for large models, offering program analysis services that are large-model-friendly.

 ## YASA Technical Advantages